Explore UAB

 Cooling down orange in shadows can be tricky! šŸŽØšŸ”„ While we typically divide colors into warm (red, orange, yellow) and cool (blue, green, purple), every color has a warm and cool variation—which makes shadow mixing more complex.
 A common mistake?
 Adding straight blue or a mix of green and red without a plan, which often results in muddy colors.
 Instead, try leaning into red, magenta, and violet to create depth while keeping richness.
 Some of my favorite pigments for this are quinacridone magenta, pyrrole orange, and alizarin crimson—great for acrylic, oil, or watercolor!
 Have you struggled with painting shadows on orange?
 What’s your go-to method?
 Let me know in the comments!
 (And of course, in painting, there are always ways to ā€˜break the rules’—think of your art studio like a science lab and experiment!) #learntopaint #notsorryartschool

 How To Paint Oranges Like A Pro šŸŠšŸ”„ For Country: United States.
-City: Cypress, Grand Rapids, Sacramento, Union City, West Palm Beach
+City: Ann Arbor, Cary, Charleston, Salinas, Santa Ana

 How To Paint Oranges Like A Pro šŸŠšŸ”„